maxmiliano/sequra-backend-challenge/README.md

 * year (Integer): year of the disbursement
 * week (Integer): week of the disbursement
 All params are optional.
 If no param is informed, all processed disbursements will be returned.
 Only created disbursements are returned.
-This endopoint does not start the disbursment processment.
+This endpoint does not start the disbursment processment.

 ### Running the tests
 `bundle exec rspec`